Cognitive proximity

 Conceptual origins of cognitive proximity

 Reflections on how we use technology is as old as humanity.
-The interaction between technology and humans was a topic of particular interest for philosophers form Ancient Greece.
+The interaction between technology and humans was particularly interesting for philosophers from Ancient Greece.
 For instance, Plate, in dialogue Phaedrus, warned that writing, the ‘high-tech’ of antiquity, could diminish human memory and, ultimately, affect our wisdom.

 In the meantime, writing has become such an integral part of our lives that it is no longer regarded as ‘technology’.
 Will AI also become just another technology, as has happened with writing?
 Not necessarily!
 AI could trigger a qualitative shift in the evolution of civilisation by minimising human free will and overall agency.
 It can make us cognitively distant from each other and ourselves individually.
 But it doesn’t have to be this way.

-In the light of wider historical and philosophical context, we – at Diplo – are examining fundamental philosophical inquiries of our time by employing AI as a tool in Diplo’s research, teaching, and management.
-In the end, our goal is to provide a response to the inquiry:
+In the light of a wider historical and philosophical context, we – at Diplo – are examining fundamental philosophical inquiries of our time by employing AI as a tool in Diplo’s research, teaching, and management.
+In the end, our goal is to respond to the question:

 Does technological progress make us closer or farther apart logically, ethically, and emotionally?